General Terms & Conditions of Auction Sale – For Auctions held in SCOTLAND

 Provisional Bids: Bids below the reserve price may be held provisionally for a period of seven working days following the auction date.
 The auctioneer will confirm the acceptance or rejection of a provisional bid within this timeframe.
 If no response is received within the seven days, the bidder is no longer bound to the provisional bid.
 Once accepted, the bidder is obligated to proceed under standard auction terms.

-The auctioneer may adjust the specified entry date in the auction contract if agreed upon by both purchaser and seller.
+The auctioneer may adjust the specified entry date in the auction contract if agreed upon by both Buyer and Seller.
 For deposits paid by telephone or proxy, no cooling-off period applies.
 If the purchaser fails to sign the contract, the auctioneer reserves the right to have a representative sign on behalf of the purchaser and principal.

 If the purchaser is a limited company, the following conditions apply: